projectodd/proddbot/README.md

-# proddbot-immutant
+# proddbot

-A simple Immutant app that uses lazybot.
+A simple irc bot.

-Copyright (C) 2011 Tobias Crawley
+Copyright (C) 2011-2016 Tobias Crawley

 Distributed under the Eclipse Public License, the same as Clojure.